Who's been charged by Mueller in the Russia probe so far?

 He also reportedly tried to set up meetings between Russian and Trump campaign officials on various occasions.

-Papadopoulos was sentenced on Sept.
-7 to 14 days in prison, 13 months supervised release, 200 hours community service and a $9,500 fine for lying to the FBI during the Russia probe.
+Papadopoulos was sentenced in September 2018 to 14 days in prison, 13 months supervised release, 200 hours community service and a $9,500 fine for lying to the FBI during the Russia probe.

 “My entire life has been turned upside down, I hope to have a second chance to redeem myself,” he said during his sentencing.